Jigyel1/new_build/README.md

 ## .env

-PRODUCTION_SERVER
+TEST_SERVER
-> When `PRODUCTION_SERVER` is false, cors will be enabled.
+> When `TEST_SERVER` is true, cors will be enabled.
+Also, if this is enabled, jwt token will be sent to FE for development/testing purposes.
-  Set this to true in the actual production server!
+  User this only in the test servers.

 ALLOWED_DOMAINS
 > Only users with the given domain can be invited & use the portal.
 For specs to work in bitbucket pipelines, make sure you atleast add selise.ch in ALLOWED_DOMAINS